 Stanford University Admissions – Introduction

 Founded in 1885, Stanford University is one of the top private schools in the United States.
 Occupying over 8,000 acres, Stanford is one of the largest college campuses in the United States.
 Located in California, Stanford attracts students from across the world and offers numerous majors and minors for undergraduate students.
-The Stanford enrollment for undergraduate students is 8,464, with just over 20,000 students in total.
+The Stanford enrollment for undergraduate students is 7,645, with just under 18,000 students in total.
 The current Stanford acceptance rate is 4%, making Stanford admissions one of the most competitive in the country.

 The Stanford admissions process focuses on a holistic review of each student.
 This guide will help you navigate the selective Stanford University admissions system and will explain the best tips for how to get into Stanford.
 Read on to learn the Stanford admissions requirements and strategies to help your application stand out.